Does Collaborative Human-LM Dialogue Generation Help Information Extraction from Human Dialogues?: Training and Generation Details

-All experiments are done with T5-base or Long-T5-base.
+All experiments are done with T5-base or Long-T5-base with Huggingface implementation \cite{wolf-etal-2020-transformers}.
 Training time for full \syntaic and \aic setting is averaged 3 hours on 2 NVIDIA V100 GPUs.
 For the experiments on only \syntaic, we use 2 NVIDIA A40 GPUs.
+The total number of GPU training hours is 110 hours.